casouri/collab-mode/collab_mode/src/README.md

 broadcasts the op to all other clients.
 Clients join the group by contacting server and get a copy of the document.
 Collab-mode is p2p in the sense that every host is both a client and a server.

+So we have a central server for each doc.
+Apart from the fact that our control algorithm doesn’t support truly distributed gossip propagation, I don’t really believe in distributed collab editing.
+Like, what’s the point?
+To have any reasonable level of speed and availability, you inevitably have to have some central server to synchronize the messages and keep track of peers.
+At that point might as well make it fully centralized for simpler design and better performance.

 # Connection and RPC